DevSinghSachan/shark-rb/README.md

-	numberOfHidden = 32 #hidden units of the rbm numberOfVisible = problem.inputDimension #visible units of the inputs
+	numberOfHidden = 32 #hidden units of the rbm numberOfVisible = problem.input_dimension #visible units of the inputs

 	#create rbm with simple binary units:
 	rbm = Shark::BinaryRBM.new